 Plus, as an added bonus, some of your guests will ask you what they should bring.
 You can give them specific ideas of gluten-free goodies!

 Now, onto the tips for attending someone else’s cookout.

 Grills can be a risky cooking surface for cross-contamination due to their rough surface.

 We used to ask our family and friends to put foil on the grill as an extra layer of protection, but then we discovered grill mats!
 They are awesome and can help keep your fear at bay.

 note: don’t be afraid to ask the host ahead of time what meat will be prepared.
 Ask for specific brands of hot dogs or marinades.
 If it isn’t gluten-free, the host may be happy to set aside non-marinated meat for you to grill on our mat.
 Plus, you can also bring your own hot dogs or burgers!

-Also, if the host is unsure about the requirements surrounding gluten-free cooking and cross-contamination, send them the link to our post: 4 easy steps to preventing cross-contamination int he kitchen.
-Alternatively, you can always print out one of our alert cards and give it to them.
-Download it for free here:
+Also, if the host is unsure about the requirements surrounding gluten-free cooking and cross-contamination, send them the link to our post: 4 easy steps to preventing cross-contamination in the kitchen.

 Tip 3: Bring your own Hamburger and Hot Dog Buns